ErichHeinemann/esp32_basic_synth/README.md

 The project has been tested on the ESP32 DEVKIT - DOIT An external audio DAC is recommended.

+2021-05-26 E.Heinemann
+Marcel did a better implementation of Pitchbend and MOD-Wheel.
+Therefore, I went back to his code.
+Integration of AKWF-Waveforms is experimental and replaced the waveform "silence".
+The implementation of the MIDI-Library is lost for now.
+I added the Reverb and changed the Delay to Stereo.
+It is the same consumption of Memory as the version before.

 2021-04-20 E.Heinemann
 I tried to use the Arduino MIDI Library to create a small basic synth to extend an "Samplerbox.org" - Sampler based on Raspberry Pi.
 This sampler usese 3.3 Volts for MIDI and the Serial RX-Pin of the PI.